ali-khurshid/stroke-risk-predictive-analysis/README.md

 - **Violin and Boxplots** helps understand relationships between primary and secondary features vs stroke occurence.
 - **Model performance metrics** helps to understand how well the model is performing and whether fine tuning is required to improve it

+- **Feature engineering** was used to unify the column labels and get them to `.str.lower()` .
+In addition, `.replace` was used to consolidate 'unknown' and 'other' entries in the column by substituting them with the most frequently occurring value.
+Converting columns `age` and `bmi` to `int` for modeling was also carried out.

+**Below are some of the data visualisations**

 ---

 ## Analysis techniques used